EMBASSY OF THE COMMONWEALTH OF THE BAHAMAS AND PERMANENT MISSION TO THE ORGANIZATION OF AMERICAN STATES

 During the years 1986 to 1992, Margaret McDonald served as the first female Ambassador of The Bahamas to the United States.
 During Her Excellency’s ambassadorial stint, the Embassy re-located to the famous “Embassy Row”, where The Bahamas Government acquired property at 2220 Massachusetts Avenue in 1990.
 Since its establishment, the Embassy has housed 8 Ambassadors: Timothy B. Donaldson (1992-1995), Sir Arlington Butler (1996-2000), Joshua Sears (2000-2006), Cornelius A. Smith (2007-2012), Eugene G. Newry (September, 2013 to the present).

 In August, 2013, the Government of The Bahams appointed H.E.
 Dr. Eugene G. Newry, who on 3rd December, 2013, following the presentation of his credentials to President Barack Obama, became the eighth Ambassador of The Bahamas to the United States.
-Currently serving as Permanent Representative of The Bahamas to the OAS is H.E.
-Dr. Elliston Rahming.
+At the time, H.E.
+Dr. Elliston Rahming served concurrently as Permanent Representative to the OAS.
 Dr. Rahming presented his credentials to OAS Secretary General H.E.
 José Miguel Insulza on 6th May, 2013.
-Ambassador Newry is joined in Washington, D.C. by Mrs. Paulette Zonicle, Consul General of the Embassy Consular Annex.
+Ambassador Newry was joined in Washington, D.C. by Mrs. Paulette Zonicle, Consul General of the Embassy Consular Annex.

 The Embassy has actively pursued The Bahamas’ bilateral relationship with the United States in an effort to uphold the country’s long standing political, economic, social and cultural partnership with its closest neighbour.
 The Embassy has also played an instrumental role in promoting and advancing The Bahamas’ national interests in Washington, D.C., and has made significant contribution to the OAS on issues of hemispheric importance.
 Moreover, throughout its forty one years of existence, the Embassy has provided ongoing consular assistance to Bahamian nationals within its jurisdiction.